THE SPANISH FLU PANDEMIC

 And in-flu-enza.

 A worldwide influenza pandemic broke out in 1918 just as U.S. troops were landing in Europe to fight in World War I. To prevent panic, allied governments censored reports about the "Spanish Flu" and military death records often cited pneumonia as the cause of death.
 The Great Influenza Pandemic of 1918-1919 killed 25-40 million people on all seven continents and has been described as "the greatest medical holocaust in history."
-The Medieval plagues such as the Black Death were probably worse, however.
-Some estimates are as many as 100 million people died worldwide and 500 million contracted the disease.
+The Medieval plagues such as the Black Death were probably worse but there was no accurate record keeping then.
+Some estimates are as many as 100 million people died worldwide from the Spanish Flu and 500 million contracted the disease.
 The population of the world at the time was around 1.8 billion people.
 Compare that with todays population of almost 8 billion.
 Close to 700,000 American's died of the disease.
 To put that into perspective America lost 750,000 men & women in the Civil War.
 America's population in 1918 was 100,208,000.
-Among influenza's complications were hemorrhage from the nose, stomach, and intestine.
+Among influenza's complications in it's later state were hemorrhage from the nose, stomach, and intestine.
 Bleeding from the ears was also common.
 In the 1920s the State Library & Archives sent questionnaires to the families of all Tennesseans known to have died during their World War I service The questionnaires were called Gold Star Questionnaires because the mother of a soldier who died in wartime service was awarded a gold star to sew onto a small flag for display in the window.
 President Wilson called these women "Gold Star Mothers."
 A blue star indicated that a son or daughter was on active duty in the military.

 Private Leander A. Bennet who died one day after arriving in France of the flu.